Diego5001/PortfolioWebsite/README.txt

     - This the 'MVP' elements I choose for the website for now since they are the required stuff to make it look like my Portfolio

 - CONTACT
-    - The way you can contact me is when you reach the home page which you start there in the webstie, you either press contacts
+    - The way you can contact me is when you reach the home page which you start there in the webstie, you either press 'contact' button below the little more about me or press the other 'contact' button in the header.
+And when you reach the contacts page you either gmail by the gmail I left there or use the gmail system I made (Which in the MVP is not working right now)

+- STRUGGLES?

+    - I kind of struggled since I don't really use html but likely most of the people that have done their portfolio had very know knowledge but I did good.

+- AFTER MVP

+    - Besides the enhancements I'll add, I will add like hidden fun facts about personal likes.
+Like you press a very small circle and my likes will appear.

+- REFERENCES
+    -w3schools (Nothing to much thats why probably my website MVP didn't do the best)